void-linux/void-linux.github.io/_includes/download_details_pc.md

 In addition to the plain command line image, there is a graphical flavor with the XFCE desktop environment.
-Other graphical environments are fully supported by Void Linux, but are not offered as demonstration/installation images, in order to decrease the overhead involved with testing releases.
+Other graphical environments are fully supported by Void Linux, but are not offered as demonstration/installation images, in order to decrease the overhead involved with testing.

 Installable live images support a local installation (with the included packages) or a network installation (packages are downloaded from official repository).